hydroffice/hyo2_soundspeed/docs/user_manual_installation_2_configurations.rst

     The *Setup* tab, in red, can be used to inspect/modify the package settings.

 By default, the *Setup* tab is in read-only mode.
-To be able to modify the package settings, you need to unlock it.
+To be able to modify the package settings, you need to unlock it (:numref:`settings1`).

+.. _settings1:
 .. figure:: ./_static/settings1.png
     :width: 600px
     :align: center